Essential safety measures

 If the building was constructed or altered since 1 July 1994, the list of essential safety measures, including their performance level, frequency and type of maintenance required would be included with the occupancy permit or certificate of final inspection.

 The owners of all Class 9 buildings, and Class 2 to 8 buildings constructed or altered since 1 July 1994, must have a current copy of the building's occupancy permit on display in the building.
-These can be framed, placed in a sealed, transparent or glass covered notice board or for multiple pages, the pages may be laminated so they can be suspended or fixed in a prominent position in the building as approved by the building surveyor.
+These can be framed, or placed in a sealed, transparent or glass covered notice board.
+Multiple pages may be laminated so they can be suspended or fixed in a prominent position in the building as approved by the building surveyor.

-Non-compliance may result in an infringement notice being issued by Council or the Fire Authority with a fine of over $290 and furthermore, non-compliance may result in prosecution in which a fine may be imposed of over $1,400 under the Regulations, or of over $17,000 for an individual or over $88,000 for companies for each breach.
-More importantly, non-compliance could place not only building occupants at risk but also those of passers-by and the occupants of adjoining buildings.
+Non-compliance may result in an infringement notice being issued by Council or the Fire Authority, along with a fine.
+It may also result in prosecution and more substantial fines.
+More importantly, non-compliance could place building occupants at risk, as well as passers-by and the occupants of adjoining buildings.